 - Other pertinent information.

-The Plan requires use of in-network providers whenever possible.
-If a request is received from the member’s assigned Primary Care Physician (PCP) for an in-network provider, no Plan authorization is required.
+The plan requires use of in-network providers whenever possible.
+No Plan authorization is required if the request is from the member’s assigned Primary Care Physician (PCP) for an in-network provider.

 - Referrals to Out-of-Network Providers: When circumstances arise that require a referral to an out-of-network specialist, authorization from the Plan is required.

 - PCP to PCP Referrals: If you are not the member’s assigned PCP or group, an authorization to provide primary care is required from the Plan.

 CHPW requires notification of all inpatient admissions, planned and urgent, within 24 hours or the next business day.